Voters In Chile Nix Second Shot At New Constitution - UrduPoint

 Voters In Chile Nix Second Shot At New Constitution

-Santiago, (APP - UrduPoint / Pakistan Point News - 18th Dec, 2023) Chilean voters on Sunday rejected a proposed new constitution drafted by a conservative-led committee, electoral service Servel said, meaning the charter imposed during the dictatorship of Augusto Pinochet will remain in force.
+Santiago, (APP - UrduPoint / Pakistan Point News - 18th Dec, 2023) Chilean voters on Sunday rejected a proposed new constitution drafted by a conservative-led committee, election officials said, meaning the charter imposed during the dictatorship of Augusto Pinochet will remain in force.

-With 99 percent of the referendum ballots counted, the "against" option prevailed with 55.75 percent of the vote, compared to 44.25 percent in favor, according to Servel, just hours after voting ended around 6 pm (2100 GMT).
+With 99 percent of referendum ballots counted, the "against" option prevailed with 55.75 percent of the vote, compared to 44.25 percent in favor, according to electoral service Servel just hours after voting ended around 6:00 pm (2100 GMT).

+Four years after Chile launched its constitutional reform process in response to massive protests that broke out in 2019, and following two failed draft efforts -- the country is back at square one.

 The latest version of a new proposed constitution was overseen by the far-right opposition Republican Party after voters roundly rejected a progressive draft in September 2022 that attempted to enshrine environmental protections and the right to elective abortion.

-Leftist President Gabriel Boric said last month that it would be his last attempt to reform the constitution, in order to focus on stability and long-term development.
-His government had adopted a neutral position on the new draft.
+Leftist President Gabriel Boric said last month this would be his last attempt to reform the constitution, in order to focus on stability and long-term development.
+And on Sunday, he reiterated the message.

-"Today we are experiencing a new... day that, no matter the result, strengthens our democracy," Boric said after voting in his hometown of Punta Arenas.

-Polls, banned in the two-week run-up to the referendum, had predicted another rejection.
+"With this -- during this mandate -- the constitutional process is closed.

+There are other urgent matters," Boric said Sunday night in remarks at La Moneda, the presidential palace.

 The process to rewrite the 1980 constitution, adopted under the Augusto Pinochet military dictatorship, began as a bid to ease mass protests that broke out in 2019 against social inequality.